KULeuven-MICAS/stream/lab1/README.md

     > <details>
     > <summary>Answer</summary>
     >
     > These are the number of generations of and the number of individuals in each generation of the genetic algorithm (GA).
-The GA is one of the optimization engines that can help find better workload allocations of the layers onto the computation cores.
+The GA is one of the optimization engines that can help find a better workload allocation of the layers onto the computation cores.
 As the mapping is fixed, the GA doesn't actually optimize anything here, and will be bypassed.
 However, the API call requires them as an argument.
     >
     > </details>